flaghunters/Extra-Flags-for-4chan/php/README.md

 `United States\Minnesota` folder
 must correspond to a `United States\Minnesota.png` flag or the plugin won't be able to see Minnesota counties.

-## fileext.py
+### fileext.py

-Checks if the /flags folder contains only .png and .txt files.
+Checks if the `/flags` folder contains only .png and .txt files.

 It happens many times that operating systems use particular files and folders to manage their stuff (desktop.ini and .DS_store I'm looking at you, you cheeky fuggers) or flag makers forget to use the correct extension and produce .jpg of .gif files.

-## emptyfolder.py
+### emptyfolder.py

-Checks if the /flags folders do actually contain at least a flag.
+Checks if the `/flags` folders do actually contain at least a flag.

 It may happen that a folder was created, but next level regionals were never added.
 The result is an empty folder or just an empty flag_list.txt file.

-## checksize.py
+### checksize.py

-Checks if the flags have standard dimensions (16x11, 11x11) and an usual file size (&lt;1KB).
+Checks if the flags have standard dimensions (16x11, 11x11) and a reasonable file size (&lt;1KB).
 Not having standard dimensions may be totally fine for some exceptional cases but it's most likely a mistake made by the guy that made the flag in a hurry.
 Having an unusual file size may indicate that the flags haven't undergone an optimization stage and/or contain useless metadata or color profiles.
+In some rare cases the original flags weren't even rescaled.

 Modern versions of Paint.NET and GIMP usually do optimize their output, but it may happen for some unknown reason that the produced file is still bloated.
-In this case a run of optipng with the flags *-o7 -strip all* may help stripping these colors profiles and reduce the file size.
+In this case a run of optipng with the flags `-o7 -strip all` may help stripping these colors profiles and reduce the file size.